Are Anti Nutritional Factors killing your absorption of nutrients

 Anti Nutrients present in your food

 If the presence of such compounds exceeds an upper limit, it may lead to undesirable effects in human beings.
-But, it has been identified that some anti-nutritional factors & their breakdown products contribute some beneficial health effects when present in small amounts.
+However, research shows that when present in small amounts, some anti‑nutritional factors and their breakdown products can provide beneficial health effects.

 Lack of knowledge of the tolerance levels to these compounds in human body, little available information on the degree of variation of individual risks & limited understanding on the influence of environmental factors on the detoxification capacity of human body are the risk factors associated with anti-nutrients.